tback/laravel-prometheus-exporter/README.md

 # laravel-prometheus-exporter

-A prometheus exporter for the Laravel web framework.
+A prometheus exporter for the Laravel and the Lumen web framework.

 It tracks latency and request counts by request method, route and response code.

-By default the app will then exporter prometheus metrics on `/metrics`.

 ## Installation
 `composer require tback/laravel-prometheus-exporter`